Latest video: Review of a $50 signal generator

 I'm Jack Ganssle (bio) and I'm on a mission to help developers produce better products faster.
 My weekly column on embedded.com, seminars and the 1200+ articles on this site all show better ways to build embedded products, while maximizing the fun of engineering hardware and firmware.

-Free Newsletter - The Embedded MuseFree twice-a-month embedded systems newsletter, now in its 17th year.
+Free Newsletter - The Embedded MuseFree twice-a-month embedded systems newsletter, now in its 18th year.
 No hype, just down to earth hints, tricks and ideas about better ways to build embedded systems - both hardware and firmware.
-The latest issue (#292, October 5, 2015) contains debounce code, a review of The Art of Electronics, and more on prototyping with SMT devices.
+The latest issue (#298, February 1, 2016) with more info about preserving old development systems and quadrature debouncing.
 Check out the back issues.

 Firmware SeminarsWant to reduce bugs?
 Meet deadlines?
 Bring Jack into your facility for his one day Better Firmware Faster seminar.
 Over 5000 of your colleagues on six continents are now better developers as a result of this course.
 You'll learn how to estimate a schedule accurately, reduce bugs by an order of magnitude, manage reuse, build predictable real-time code, better ways to deal with uniquely embedded problems like reentrancy, heaps, stacks and hardware drivers, and much more.
 It's fast-paced, packed with information you can use today, and a lot of fun.

 Expert WitnessFrom time to time I've been privileged to work as an expert witness.
 This is a fascinating area of work, as one gets to dive deeply into the technology of some very cool products.
 Find more information here.

 Articles, Books and Tool ReviewsI have written over 900 articles about the unique and fascinating subject of embedded systems since 1988, and have a weekly column which I call Random Rants.
 I've also reviewed many books about embedded systems, and have written six as well.